Radar from Behind: The Real Story

 During one test the Redline alerted to Ka-band radar 4.1 miles behind us.
 We knew its location because it was our radar.
 At the moment we were following an 18-wheeler with polished-aluminum trailer doors.
 The extraordinary range baffled us until finally someone suggested that the mirror-like doors might be acting like a giant reflector, bouncing the signal back into the Escort's forward-facing antennas.
 He was right; when we dropped back a bit the signal disappeared.

-Pointing a second antenna backward has a downside: twice as many false alarms.
+Pointing a second antenna backward can have a downside: twice as many false alarms.
 For example, on one 750-mile road trip our V1 alerted to the X-band radar on cellphone towers from up to 15 miles away.
 After we finally passed one, the rear antenna spotted it and we got a second alert for 15 miles.
 We noticed the same behavior in the Max 360c.

-Radar in back is harder to spot, but that doesn't mean a detector with a rear antenna is the solution.
+Radar in back is harder to spot, but that doesn't mean a detector with a rear antenna is the only solution.
 A sensitive detector will easily pick up radar coming from behind when the signal reflects from an object up ahead—a road sign is plenty—and bounces back into the antenna, setting it off.

 Radar from behind can be a threat, but it's nothing to lose sleep over.
 For all but the very unlucky, any detector with good range will see it coming in plenty of time.